jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 This guide builds on the <a
 href="https://www.youtube.com/watch?v=OvY5wzCtOV0"><em>Simplifying
-VMware GemFire with Spring Data</em></a> presentation by John Blum during the 2017 SpringOne Platform conference.
-While this example as well as the example presented in the talk both use Spring Boot, only this example is using Spring Boot for VMware GemFire (SBDG).
-This guide improves on the example from the presentation by using SBDG.
+[vmware-gemfire-name] with Spring Data</em></a> presentation by John Blum during the 2017 SpringOne Platform conference.
+While this example as well as the example presented in the talk both use Spring Boot, only this example is using [spring-boot-gemfire-name].
+This guide improves on the example from the presentation by using [spring-boot-gemfire-name].

 Refer to the <a
 href="../index.html#geode-configuration-auto">Auto-configuration</a>